 What has me thinking more about this concept?
 I’m leaning toward my word of the year, grounded, as part of my answer.
 However, I’ve wondered about anchors well before 2019.

-Sometimes in coaching and consultation, I talk with frustrated and overwhelmed teachers about remembering a time when things did not feel as difficult in a particular routine or with a particular child.
+Sometimes in consultations, I talk with frustrated and overwhelmed teachers about remembering a time when things did not feel as difficult in a particular routine or with a particular child.
 This reminds of me anchors.
 Using memories as an anchor to help take us back to moments where we felt successful, confident, joy, in a flow, etc., we’re often able to approach tougher moments and challenges with a fresh and hopeful perspective.

 Classroom and household expectations can be anchors, too.
 “Be safe,” “Be kind,” “Be Respectful” – all anchors.
 These expectations can help define how people will be together in a particular environment and guide behavior.
 Teachers, for example, can use anchors to support learning and engagement based on classroom expectations, particularly during periods of transition when children often attempt to gain control and/or feel safe.